johnajunghans/react-circular-calendar/README.md

 ### WheelFunction

-A comprehensive component that handles the functional aspects of the circular calendar, including event rendering and optional wheel selection functionality.
+A comprehensive component that handles the functional aspects of the wheel calendar, including event rendering and optional wheel selection functionality.
 It manages the display of events within the wheel structure and provides interactive capabilities.

 | Name | Type | Required | Default Value | Description |
 |------|------|----------|---------------|-------------|